ppy/osu-wiki/news/2022-02-15-beatmap-spotlights-season-5-winter-2022.md

 We've heard a lot of concern over the fact that nobody really knows who's doing what and what is even going on in the Spotlighs Team.

 We'd like to face this issue, and make it so everything is a little bit more clear to the outsiders.
-Each season announcement will now include a *[Inside the Spotlights Team](#inside-the-spotlights-team)* section, detailing the most recent team changes.
+Each season announcement will now include an [Inside the Spotlights Team](#inside-the-spotlights-team) section, detailing the most recent team changes.

 We will also credit respective curators, responsible for suggesting the maps, in the [picks lists](#winter-season-2022-first-playlists).
 There's more to come in that regard, so stay tuned for future seasons!